Do not skirt Florida law to grow gambling county by county: Where we stand

 Because of a federal law, slot machines also are permitted at 7 gambling establishments owned by the Seminole Tribe of Florida.
 But the 2010 gambling compact in between the Seminoles and the state gave the tribe exclusive rights to operate slots beyond gaming houses in Miami-Dade and Broward counties.

-A lawyer and part-owner of the Gretna track argued before justices that a state law the Legislature passed in 2009 to broaden slot machines to another track in Miami-Dade likewise provided other counties consent to hold their own mandates to permit slots at local gaming houses.
+A lawyer and part-owner of the Gretna track argued before justices that a state law the Legislature passed in 2009 to broaden free spins no deposit slot machines to another track in Miami-Dade likewise provided other counties consent to hold their own mandates to permit slots at local gaming houses.
 Gadsden County voters licensed slots in a 2012 referendum.
 Voters in 5 other counties have actually green-lighted slots in similar referendums.

 Lawyers representing the state refuted that analysis of the 2009 law.
 They said it enables slots in other counties only if first authorized by the Legislature or another constitutional modification.